alexeybusygin/ShippingRates/README.md

 rateManager.AddProvider(new FedExProvider(fedexKey, fedexPassword, fedexAccountNumber, fedexMeterNumber));
 // You will need a userId to use the USPS provider.
 Your account will also need access to the production servers. rateManager.AddProvider(new USPSProvider(uspsUserId));
+// You will need a Site ID and Password to use DHL provider. rateManager.AddProvider(new DHLProvider(dhlSiteId, dhlPassword, useProduction: false));

 // (Optional) Add RateAdjusters rateManager.AddRateAdjuster(new PercentageRateAdjuster(.9M));